-- 26. Predatory pricing is pricing below an appropriate specified cost benchmark, which in the Act is defined as marginal cost or average variable cost.34 It involves strategic conduct where a firm deliberately incurs short-term losses in order to eliminate a competitor so as to be able to charge excessive prices in the future (recoupment).
+- 38. Predatory pricing is pricing below an appropriate specified cost benchmark, which in the Act is defined as marginal cost or average variable cost.
+It involves strategic conduct where a firm deliberately incurs short-term losses in order to eliminate a competitor so as to be able to charge excessive prices in the future (recoupment).
 This provision does not, therefore, imply that when an activity is run at a loss, it is in itself an infringement of the law; neither does it mean that consumers cannot benefit from such short-term conduct.
 The key in assessing this conduct is whether the dominant firm is covering its cost.
 Evidence of recoupment is relevant.
-Evidence of the firm's intention has recently been held to be irrelevant. - 27.
-The leading case on this prohibition is Media 24 (Pty) Ltd vs Competition Commission of South Africa35 where the CAC overturned the Tribunal's decision.
+Evidence of the firm's intention has recently been held to be irrelevant. - 39.
+The leading case on this prohibition is Media 24 (Pty) Ltd v Competition Commission of South Africa38 where the CAC overturned the Tribunal's decision.
 The Tribunal had concluded that Media 24 had contravened section 8(c) by selling a loss-making community newspaper below its average total cost (ATC).
 In this case the Commission had advanced the argument that the appropriate cost measure to rely upon was average avoidable cost (AAC) which could be found within the meaning of section 8(d)(iv).
-The Tribunal rejected that argument but found that Media 24 did engage in exclusionary conduct akin to predatory conduct by selling below ATC with the intention (as reflected in its strategy documents) to exclude its rival from the market.
-The Tribunal concluded that this species of predatory pricing was a contravention of section 8(c) and not 8(d)(iv). - 28.
-The CAC held that the architecture of section 8 does not favour the interpretation that 'intention' of the wrongdoer be considered.
-Intention is irrelevant.
-Accordingly, there was no predatory pricing because that was described as pricing below marginal or average variable cost.
+The Tribunal rejected that argument but found that Media 24 did engage in exclusionary conduct akin to predatory conduct by selling below ATC with the intention (as reflected in its